SerhiiKohutko/Threllia-FullStack/README.md

 # Threllia - Official Metal Band Website

 Welcome to the official website project for **Threllia**.
-This web app provides fans with full access to the band’s world — frombuying merch to getting tour updates.
+This web app provides fans with full access to the band’s world — from buying merch to getting tour updates.

 >  Inspired by Metallica’s web presence.